RileyXX/PlexPreferNonForcedSubs/README.md

 _Note: This script should work on Windows, MacOS and Linux._

 ## Known issues/future outlook:
-* [Python-PlexAPI](https://python-plexapi.readthedocs.io/en/latest/modules/media.html#plexapi.media.MediaPart.setDefaultSubtitleStream) has a method to set the default subtitle stream.
-No need to manually call the API using requests.
 * Several lines of redundant code can be shortened and/or removed

 ## Also posted on: